PBScaler: A Bottleneck-aware Autoscaling Framework for Microservice-based Applications: System Design

-However, microservices with high topological potential values are not necessarily PBs, since anomalies are usually propagated along the microservice correlation graph.
+However, microservices with high anomaly potential values are not necessarily PBs, since anomalies are usually propagated along the microservice correlation graph.
+In Step 2 of Fig. \ref{fig:toporank}, the upstream microservice A exhibits the highest anomaly potential due to the propagation of downstream anomalies.
 Hence, relying solely on the TPT is insufficient for diagnosing PBs.
 To address this issue, PBScaler incorporates the Personalized PageRank algorithm \cite{jeh2003scaling} to reverse the anomaly propagation on the abnormal subgraph $\mathcal{G}_{a}$ and locate PBs.
 Let $\textbf{\textit{P}}$ be the transition matrix of $\mathcal{G}_{a}$ and $\textbf{\textit{P}}_{i, j}$ be the probability of anomaly tracking from $v_i$ to its downstream node $v_j$.
-Given $v_i$ with out-degree $d$, the standard Personalized PageRank algorithm sets $\textit{P}_{i, j}$ as:
+Given $v_i$ with out-degree $d$, the standard Personalized PageRank algorithm sets $\textbf{\textit{P}}_{i, j}$ as:

 which means that the algorithm is not biased toward any downstream microservice.
 However, this definition fails to consider the association between the downstream microservices and the anomaly of the current microservice.
 Consequently, PBScaler adapts the calculation by giving more attention to the downstream microservices whose metrics are more relevant to upstream response time.
-For each microservice $v_i$, PBScaler collects a tail latency series (${\bm{l}}^{i}$) and a set of metrics arrays $\mathbb{M}^{i} = \{{\bm{m}}^{1},{\bm{m}}^{2},\cdots,{\bm{m}}^{k}\}$, where ${\bm{m}}^{k}$ can be seen as a fluctuating array of a metric ($e.g.$, memory usage) in a given time window.
-PBScaler defines that $\textbf{\textit{P}}_{i, j}$ depends on the maximum value of the Pearson correlation coefficient between ${\bm{l}}^{i}$ and metric arrays in $\mathbb{M}^{j}$:
+For each microservice $v_i$, PBScaler logs a tail latency array ($L_t$).
+For any metric $m$ ($e.g.$, $container\_spec\_cpu\_quota$) of collected metrics $M$ in Table \ref{tab:metric-labels}, PBScaler records a metric array $L_m$ for $v_i$ within a specified time window.
+PBScaler defines that $\textbf{\textit{P}}_{i, j}$ depends on the maximum value of the Pearson correlation coefficient between $L_t$ and $L_m$:

 The Personalized PageRank algorithm determines the popularity of each node by randomly walking on the directed graph.
 However, some nodes may never point to others, causing the scores of all nodes to tend toward zero after many iterations of the random walk.
 To avoid falling into this "trap," a damping factor $\delta$ is applied, which allows the algorithm to jump out from these nodes according to a predefined rule.
 Typically $\delta$ is set to 0.15.
 The Personalized PageRank is represented as follows: